 I am incredibly passionate about making sure that my research translates into positive impacts for my community.
 This is reflected in my dual research aims.
-I want to make sure that we not only understand why disparities occur for Latin@s, but also make sure that we find solutions.
+I want to make sure that we not only understand why disparities occur for Latinx populations, but also make sure that we find solutions.
 Similarly, I want to provide mentoring opportunities to individuals from underrepresented backgrounds and work to improve diversity in the psychology training pipeline.
 When I'm not working on research or teaching, I enjoy traveling and spending time outdoors with my wife and daughter.

 You can find my full CV here.
 Also, please feel free to contact me at email@example.com if you are interested in my research or have questions about joining the lab.
 You can also see my faculty page here.

 Laura Acosta - Lab Manager

 Laura graduated from Florida State University in 2015 with a B.S. in Psychology and minor in Sociology.
-During her time as an undergraduate, she worked as a research assistant in clinical psychology labs and eventually completed her honors thesis under Dr. Thomas Joiner on suicidal ideation among Hispanic/Latin@ individuals.
+During her time as an undergraduate, she worked as a research assistant in clinical psychology labs and eventually completed her honors thesis under Dr. Thomas Joiner on suicidal ideation among Hispanic/Latinx individuals.
 After graduating, she went on to work in the social psychology labs of Dr. James McNulty and Dr. Andrea Meltzer where she coordinated four longitudinal projects on marital satisfaction among couples.
-Her passion for research lies in the prevention of mental health disparities among minority populations, especially Hispanic/Latin@s.
-She is also fascinated by the dual roles that family can have in the prevention and sometimes exacerbation of mental health disorders among Hispanic/Latin@ young adult and adolescent populations.
+Her passion for research lies in the prevention of mental health disparities among minority populations, especially Hispanic/Latinx individuals.
+She is also fascinated by the dual roles that family can have in the prevention and sometimes exacerbation of mental health disorders among Hispanic/Latinx young adult and adolescent populations.
 Aside from her academic pursuits, Laura can be found spending time with her family and Corgis, kayaking, watching documentaries, and playing video games.
+Full CV here.